JacquesGariepy/out-of-code-insights/README.md

 - **CodeLens integration**: Manage annotations directly from the editor with CodeLens integration.
 - **Filter and sort annotations**: Filter and sort annotations in the panel for efficient management.
 - **Export and import**: Export your annotations to share or back them up, and import them into other projects.
+- **Batch Edit Annotations**: Modify multiple annotations at once to streamline your workflow.
+- **Keyword Search**: Quickly locate annotations by searching for specific terms or phrases.
+- **Filter by Severity**: Organize annotations based on their severity to prioritize tasks.
+- **Show Copilot Suggestion**: View simulated GitHub Copilot suggestions within your annotations for enhanced productivity.
+- **Auto-Resolve Stale Annotations**: Automatically resolve annotations that are no longer relevant, keeping your workspace clean.

 ## Installation